 Greece trains

-Although the most popular way to travel in Greece is by bus (Ktel), traveling by trains can also be convenient.
-Fares for trains in Greece are also less expensive than bus tickets.
-The main train station in Athens is Larissis Station, while in Thessaloniki the station is located on Monastiriou Avenue, about 15 min drive from Aristotle Square.
+Although the most popular way to travel in Greece is by bus (KTEL), traveling by train can also be convenient.
+Fares for trains in Greece are less expensive than bus tickets.
+The main train station in Athens is Larissis Station, while in Thessaloniki the station is located on Monastiriou Avenue, about a 15-minute drive from Aristotle Square.

-Information about domestic and international train links but also information about thematic trains in Greece.
+Below, you can find information about domestic and international train links as well as about thematic trains in Greece.

 International Rail Links